 If you’re like me, you’d rather shell out a few bucks than spend your time chatting up sales assistants, dragging vials around Target, or applying for free sample programs online.
 This is when paid cologne samplers seem like a much more effective and efficient way to test different perfumes.

-The good news is retailers also have incentives to get you hooked on a new cologne so there's numerous cheap options for cologne samplers.
+The good news is retailers also have incentives to get you hooked on a new cologne so there are numerous cheap options for cologne samplers.

-It can be a easy way to get to know a full line of colognes and I personally like them for travel or the gym.
+It can be an easy way to get to know a full line of colognes and I personally like them for travel or the gym.
 Obviously from the name, they also make great gifts.
-For instance, John Varvatos, English Laundry and Kenneth Cole all have cologne gift sets at good value.

 For more, see our post on the best cologne gift set and coffrets.